 A few years ago, we went on a family vacation, and my son slept in the same room as us.

 When we returned home, we had no idea this would be a problem, but it was.
 He wouldn’t sleep unless he saw one of us in his room.
 I’m not going to lie, it stole at least an hour of my precious time each night, and I wasn’t happy about it!

 It was time to play dirty!

 Here is what I did:

 My evenings suddenly opened up to be much more productive!
 He didn’t have a clue, but I will tell him one day.

 6. Get them to talk about their dreams

 We have all been there.
 You have just woken up from a bad dream, and you still think it is real for the first few minutes.

 In the morning, you remember your dream and think about how stupid it was!

 Repeat the process with your toddler.
 In the morning, ask them what they saw in their dream that worried them.
 Use that dialogue to determine why it was a foolish dream.
-Assure them that it was all a dream and that it would never happen in real life.
+Assure them that it was all a dream and would never happen in real life.

 Try to add some comedy into how they remember their dream.
 For instance, if they had a bad dream about spiders, get them to imagine a spider with a set of rollerskates on.
 Get your toddler to imagine it trying to stay on its feet!

 7. Spend as much time with them as you can

 You may think your toddler is afraid of sleeping alone, but that may not be true.

 Your toddler might miss you!
-If you work long hours and you do not get to see your child much, you must devote a lot of time to them when you can.
+If you work long hours and do not get to see your child much, you must devote much time to them when you can.